KacperM33/Image-Classification-and-Adversarial-Attack-Testing/README.md

 **Right** – Photo after perturbations incorrectly recognized as a **hedgehog** with 86.12% accuracy.

 ## ✍️ Conclusion
-- **In the first test**. a perturbation with epsilon = 0.02 was used to fool the model.
-The result was satisfactory, both images are very similar and difficult to distinguish by a human, yet the perturbation managed to deceive the model.
+- **In the first test**. a perturbation with *epsilon = 0.02* was used to fool the model.
+The result **was satisfactory**, both images are very similar and difficult to distinguish by a human, yet the perturbation managed to deceive the model. ✔️

-- **In the second test**, a perturbation with epsilon = 0.8 was applied.
-The result was less satisfactory, as the images differ significantly and are easy for a human to tell apart.
-Therefore, it was not surprising that the model was fooled by such a strong perturbation.
+- **In the second test**, a perturbation with *epsilon = 0.8* was applied.
+The result **was unsatisfactory**, since the images were visibly different and easy for a human to distinguish, making it trivial for the model to be fooled. ❌

-- **In the third test**, a perturbation with epsilon = 0.02 was used again.
-As in the first test, the result was satisfactory, the images are very similar and difficult to distinguish by a human, but the model was still successfully fooled by the perturbation.
+- **In the third test**, a perturbation with *epsilon = 0.02* was used again.
+As in the first test, the result **was satisfactory**, the images are very similar and difficult to distinguish by a human, but the model was still successfully fooled by the perturbation. ✔️

 ## 📂 Project Structure